comsystan/comsystanj/description/Description2DImage.md

 - Gaussian, Rayleigh, Exponential
   - Scaling parameter can be set

-### Preprocess
-- Preprocessing of images
-- Auto crop borders ACP
-  - 8-bit grey or RGB color images
-  - Useful for e.g. computing fractal dimensions of ojects rather than images
-  - Black or white background can be choosen
-- Particles to stack
+### Preprocessing/Particles to stack
   - Single 8-bit binary image
   - Particles in a binary image [0, >0] are separated to an image stack
   - Maximum connected particles number is 65535
   - Useful to e.g. analyze each particle itself instead of all particles together
   - Only for a single input image

-### Surrogates
+### Preprocessing/Surrogates
 - Computes surrogate images
 - 8-bit grey or RGB color images
 - Shuffle, Gaussian, Random phase, AAFT
 - FFT windowing can be set
+-
+### Complexity analyses/Kolmogorov complexity and Logical depth
+- KC is estimated in a fast way by compressing data bytes (ZIP, ZLIB, GZIB) or
+- KC is estimated by the memory size of compressed images saved to disk (TIFF-LZW, PNG, J2K, JPG) - slow!
+- 8-bit grey images
+- RGB color images may also work, but not tested
+- Lossless and lossy algorithms can be chosen
+- Lossless algorithms are recommended.
+- LD is estimated by the decompression time of the compressed data bytes (ZIP, ZLIB, GZIB) or
+- LD is estimated by the opening time of the compressed image (TIFF-LZW, PNG, J2K, JPG)
+- Iterations should be set to as high a value as possible.
+- LD values should be taken with caution, as computers are not well suited to measure times
+- Zenil et al., Complexity, 2012, [DOI 10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)

+### Entropy analyses/Generalised entropies
+- SE, H1, H2, H3, Renyi, Tsallis, SNorm, SEscort, SEta, SKappa, SB, SBeta, SGamma
+- Probabilities are computed with plain pixel grey values
+- 8-bit grey images
+- A plot of Renyi entropies can be shown
+- Amigo et al., 2018, Entropy, [DOI 10.3390/e20110813](https://doi.org/10.3390/e201108)
+- Tsallis, Introduction to Nonextensive Statistical Mechanics, Springer, 2009

-### Box counting dimension
+### Fractal analyses/Box counting dimension
 - Fractal dimension with box counting
 - 8-bit binary or grey images
 - Binary [0, >0] counting or DBC and RDBC